 Common triggers are: alcohol, exercise, spicy foods, hot drinks, stress, extreme temperatures, tiredness, air conditioning, hair dryers/hair straighteners… the list goes on!
 Some of these are easier to avoid than others, and some will affect you more than others.
 Rosacea is a tough old broad so you need to arm yourself with knowledge.

 The best place to start would be my FAQ post which covers every question I’ve ever been asked about rosacea.
 I’ve written separate blogs on the changes I made to my diet, lifestyle and skincare and how they impacted my rosacea.
 I’ve also posted a blog about the psychological impact of rosacea which I believe is often overlooked.
-I have a YouTube channel where I do make up tutorials and reviews of foundations that help to cover redness.

 I hope this post was informative and gave you some starting points about rosacea and how to deal with it.
 I have moments of self-pity and anger about my skin and feel sad that it’s something that will no doubt worsen as I get older.
 In those moments I like to find other sufferers online and realise that I’m not alone.
 Hopefully this blog at least did that for you.